chohner/WavTap/README.md

 ## WavTap

-Capture whatever your mac is playing to a .wav file on your Desktop—as simply as a screenshot.
+Capture whatever your mac is playing to a .wav file on your Desktop—as simply as a screenshot or use iOS client to listen audio on local network.

 ![](screenshot.png)